What is Exposure Triangle | Everything You Need to Know About Exposure Triangle

 Control Over Light

-The exposure triangle grants photographers precise control over how light interacts with their subjects, influencing factors like brightness, contrast, and overall mood.
-Exposure Settings Triangle allows for creative experimentation and the ability to take scenes with optimal clarity and expression.
+The exposure triangle grants a photographer precise control over how light interacts with their subjects, influencing factors like brightness, contrast, and overall mood.
+Exposure settings triangle allows for creative experimentation and the ability to take scenes with optimal clarity and expression.

 Components of the Exposure Triangle in Camera